f-dangel/wandb_preempt/example/README.md

     - `--array` (how many jobs will be submitted?), and
     - `--signal` specifications (how much time before the limit will we start pre-empting?)

-    **These values are optimized demonstration purposes.
+    **These values are optimized for demonstration purposes.
 You definitely want to tweak them for your use case.**

     The other configuration flags are resource-specific, and some like the `--partition=a40` will depend on your cluster.
 In our script, we will request NVIDIA A40 GPUs because they support mixed-precision training in `bfloat16` and is used by many modern training pipelines.